gameboxthing/renpy_parser/README.md

 ```
 [character:name] text
 ```
-The *name* here is optional.
+The `name` here is optional.
 This is useful if a mystery character comes into the scene to be named as '???' or something to that effect later wanting to change to an actual name.
 An example of this is bellow
 ```
 [character] text
 ```
-some examples of useage
+Some examples of useage
 ```
-[evil_bob:Man] it was i all along
+[evil_bob:Man] It was I all along
-[exil_bob:evil bob] me Evil Bob
+[exil_bob:Evil Bob] Me Evil Bob
 [evil_bob] mwahaha
 ```
+The output from the parsed rpy script will look something like the following
+> Man: it was I all along
+> Evil Bob: Me Evil Bob
+> Evil Bob: mwahaha

-the final line here, maintains the name set by the one before
+The final line here, maintains the name set by the one before.

-there is additionally the special case of the narrator taking the *Narration* keyword (i might change this later).
+There is additionally the special case of the narrator taking the `Narration` keyword (i might change this later).
 This parses into the non-character format for renpy.